BStarcheus/Scavenger-Hunt-Tool/README.md

 - Insert your HTTP Trigger URL for createTeam.

 In /frontend/submission.html:
-- Insert your HTTP Trigger URL for submitAnswer and getGameStatus, in that order.
+- Insert your HTTP Trigger URL for submitAnswer, getGameStatus, and getNumTasks in that order.

 Host the frontend on your own GitHub Pages site!